MightyCode/Super-Resolution-Project/README.md

 #### *train_model.ipynb*

-A Jupyter notebook which aims to help training a new model or to verify the performance of an existing one.
+A Jupyter notebook to train a new model or to evaluate the performance of an existing one.
 There are four parts in this notebook.
 The first part is the context definition, where the user can customize its training.
 The second part (optional) is for the training of the overfit model, which can help the user know if, at least, the model can converge.
 The third part is the regular training of a model.
 And the fourth part aims to show different illustrations of super resolution and aims to compute several metrics.

 #### *test_model_on_image.ipynb*